Anemia and Pregnancy

 - Take your iron pill with juices that have vitamin C in them.
 Some examples are orange juice and tomato juice.
 This helps the iron get into your blood better.

 - Do not take antacids like Tums or Maalox at the same time you take iron pills.
 These can affect how your body uses the iron pills.

 - Iron pills can cause problems having a bowel movement.
 Eat more foods with fiber, like fruits, vegetables, and cereals.
-Drink 6 to 8 glasses of water or juice daily.
+Drink 6 to 8 glasses of water daily.

 - Your bowel movements may turn dark black.
 This is normal.

 A reassuring fact is that your body helps you by absorbing more iron from your food if your iron is "low".